beehive-lab/TornadoVM/assembly/src/docs/7_FPGA.md

 ### Pre-requisites

-Currently tested with Nalatech a385 FPGA with Intel Arria 10 GT1150.
+We have currently tested with a Nalatech a385 FPGA with Intel Arria 10 GT1150.

-* BSP Version
 * Quartus Version: 17.1.0 Build 240
-* Tornado Version: 0.1.1
+* Tornado Version: 0.2

 If the OpenCL ICD loaders are installed correclty, the output of the ```clinfo``` it shoudl be the following:
 ```bash